 Relationship to Federal Government - Budgetary Matters.
 For each prior Fiscal Year, including Fiscal Year 2016, the Mayor was required by the Home Rule Act to submit to the Council, at such time as the Council directs, a budget (including both the federal funded portion and local funded portion), prepared on the basis that proposed expenditures do not exceed resources.
 Upon approval by the Council, the budget was transmitted by the Mayor to the President, for transmission by the President to Congress.
 After the submission of the District's proposed budget to Congress, the District's budget was subject to the Congressional appropriations process.
-However, because of the effect of the Budget Autonomy Act, the federal funded and local funded portions of the District's Fiscal Year 2017 Proposed Budget will be submitted separately following different processes, The Mayor plans to submit only the federal funded portion of the District's Fiscal Year 2017 Proposed Budget to the President to be included in the federal budget for Fiscal Year 2017 subject to the Congressional appropriations process.
-The Council plans to submit the local funded portion of the District's Fiscal Year 2017 Proposed Budget, following its approval by the Mayor, to Congress as a regular piece of legislation for the statutory 30-Congressional day passive review applicable to all District acts.
-However, the payment of debt service on Parity Bonds, Income Tax Bonds and general obligation tax revenue anticipation notes was not, and is not, subject to annual appropriations.
-Congress has taken certain actions with respect to the Budget Autonomy Act and the District's Fiscal Year 2017 Proposed Budget.
-See Part 2.
-"BUDGETING AND FINANCIAL PROCEDURES - Budget Procedures for Prior Fiscal Years Including Fiscal Year 2016," "- Local Budget Autonomy Legislation and Related Litigation" and "- Federal Appropriations for Fiscal Years 2016 and 2017."
+However, because of the effect of the Budget Autonomy Act, the federal funded and local funded portions of the District's Fiscal Year 2017 Proposed Budget have been submitted separately following different processes.

+As described in more detail in Part 2 under the caption "BUDGETING AND FINANCIAL PROCEDURES," Congress has taken certain action with respect to the Budget Autonomy Act and the act has been challenged in court.
+Pursuant to the Budget Autonomy Act, the Mayor submitted only the Federal Budget Act to the President to be included in the federal budget for Fiscal Year 2017 subject to the Congressional appropriations process, while the Council submitted the Local Budget Act, following its approval by the Mayor, to Congress as a regular piece of legislation for the statutory 30-Congressional day passive review applicable to all District acts.
+Such passive review period ended on July 28, 2016.